snowdj/knitr-lanyon/_posts/2015-12-13-knitr-lanyon-getting-started.md

 Make the site entirely your own by erasing my posts.
 Delete the unwanted R Markdown sources, and delete their processed Markdown derivatives from the `_posts` folder.

 Styling is provided from Mark Otto's excellent Hyde project.
 Hyde comes with eight themes, and you can put the sidebar on the right if you like.
-Consult the [Hyde project](https://github.com/poole/hyde) README to learn how to make these changes.
+Consult the [Lanyon project](https://github.com/poole/lanyon) README to learn how to make these changes.

 If you know a bit of CSS then you might want to play around with the  `public/css/custom.css` file.